platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 4. **The Necessity of an API Documentation**: API documentation provides a detailed description of how the software's functions work, the parameters they take, and the output they return.
 This is crucial for users who want to integrate the software into their own code or use it for more complex tasks.
 Good API documentation enhances the software's usability and encourages its adoption.

-5. **The Need for a Developer Guide**: A developer guide is essential for fostering a collaborative environment and encouraging contributions from other researchers.
+5. **The Need for a Contributor Guide**: A developer guide is essential for fostering a collaborative environment and encouraging contributions from other researchers.
 It provides guidelines on how to contribute to the software, the coding standards to follow, and the process for submitting changes.
 This ensures that the software continues to evolve and improve, benefiting the entire research community.

 6. **The Need for Automated Documentation Tools**: Tools like Sphinx or MkDocs, which automate the process of building documentation, are invaluable.
 They ensure that the documentation, including the API documentation, is always up-to-date.
 Additionally, they support doctests, which are tests embedded in the documentation.
 This ensures that the examples in the documentation work as expected, enhancing the reliability of the documentation.

-## Code formatting
+## Code formatting and linting

 :::info